gohugoio/hugo/content/en/templates/embedded.md

 [source code]: {{% eturl twitter_cards %}}
 {{% /note %}}

-Hugo includes an embedded template for [Twitter Cards](https://developer.twitter.com/en/docs/twitter-for-websites/cards/overview/abouts-cards), metadata used to attach rich media to Tweets linking to your site.
+Hugo includes an embedded template for [X (Twitter) Cards](https://developer.x.com/en/docs/twitter-for-websites/cards/overview/abouts-cards), metadata used to attach rich media to Tweets linking to your site.

 To include the embedded template: